 Did you know that allergies are a sign of experiencing a high level of fear, and that high blood pressure is caused by being alert for too long?
 Did you also know that UTIs are the product of negative feelings about our personal relationships?

 Tips on how to channel our emotions and prevent illnesses

 Maybe you thought that only negative emotions could make us sick, but this is not entirely the case.
 For instance, too much joy can cause hyperexcitation which could harm the heart.

-Some recommendations that help to channel your emotions and, in this way, avoid illnesses are:
+Some recommendations that help to channel your emotions and avoid illnesses are: